samdutton/simpl/README.md

 simpl
 =====

-[simpl.info](http://www.simpl.info) is a website for simplest-possible code examples, nothing more.
+[simpl.info](http://www.simpl.info) is a website for simplest-possible code examples.

-I also maintain a [list of resources]https://docs.google.com/document/d/1Uy7zybjFecFWmW2xTbYKN8t-JhG0_hlJzW6xJjkUA-I/edit#) for information about HTML, CSS and JavaScript.
+I also maintain a [list of resources](https://docs.google.com/document/d/1Uy7zybjFecFWmW2xTbYKN8t-JhG0_hlJzW6xJjkUA-I/edit#) for working with HTML, CSS and JavaScript.

 Your contributions and comments are welcome.